trentdev1/technical-assessment/README.md

 -

 From this usage, I gained a better understanding the basic boilerplate, and how to format an OpenAPI spec.
 Clearly, the version created by the AI is not complete, but it is a good first step, as I can iterate on top of it to cover all aspects of the API.
 This way, I'm writing the important parts myself, and getting a first hand understanding of what is happening.

+# Security Concerns

+When using AI, there are always security concerns that, for legal purposes, should be acknowledged.
+For one, AI can tend to plaigerise other peoples code, as this is what they are trained on.
+In order to avoid this, I am careful with how I treat AI-generated code.
+Firstly, I don't copy-paste AI code as a lot of the time it isn't going to work.
+Instead, I pay attention to the chosen approach, and the explanation as to why the AI chose this approach.
+I will consider my program, and then determine the validity of the AI-generated code.
+If I believe the AI's approach is warranted, then I will